-action (denylpermitlreflect) Determines what happens to packets matched by the rule.
+Determines what happens to packets matched by the rule.
 This is required.

-deny Drop a packet matching this rule.
+Drop a packet matching this rule.

+permit

-- permit Pass a single packet matching the rule.
-Since this action is per-packet and stateless, a separate ACL may also be required to pass traffic in the opposite direction. - reflect Permit a packet matching this rule and use a stateful packet processing path.
-Track the session and automatically permit return traffic in the opposite direction. - ip-version (ipv4lipv6) Controls whether IPv4 or IPv6 packets will be matched by the rule.
-This is required, and also governs validation of the source and destination when applicable. - (sourceldestination) Define matching criteria for a rule based on where a packet came from or where it is going. - source address <ip-address> Match the source address of a packet.
+Pass a single packet matching the rule.
+Since this action is per-packet and stateless, a separate ACL may also be required to pass traffic in the opposite direction.

+reflect

+Permit a packet matching this rule and use a stateful packet processing path.
+Track the session and automatically permit return traffic in the opposite direction.

+Note: Reflection consumes additional resources to track session state.
+By default the dataplane allocates 1GB memory for ACL entries and 64MB for hash entries which hold reflection session data.
+ACL entries consume approximately 200 bytes each and ip-version (ipv4|ipv6)

+ACL hash entries consume approximately 20 bytes each.
+This results in a limit of roughly 4 million ACL entries and 3 million ACL hash entries.

+Controls whether IPv4 or IPv6 packets will be matched by the rule.
+This is required, and also governs validation of the source and destination when applicable.

+(source|destination)

+Define matching criteria for a rule based on where a packet came from or where it is going.

+source address <ip-address>

+Match the source address of a packet.
 The given address must match the type set for ip-version.

-- source port any Match any TCP or UDP source port number (0 through 65535).
+source port any

+Match any TCP or UDP source port number (0 through 65535).
 Only valid when protocol is set to TCP or UDP.
-This is the default behavior when the rule does not contain a source port value. - source port <port-first> [ <port-last>] Match the specified TCP or UDP source port or range of source ports.
+This is the default behavior when the rule does not contain a source port value.

+source port <port-first> [ - <port-last>]

+Match the specified TCP or UDP source port or range of source ports.
 When supplying a range, the first port must be lower than the last port.
-Only valid when protocol is set to tcp or udp. - destination address <ip-address> Match the destination address of a packet.
-The given address must match the type set for ip-version. - destination port any Match any TCP or UDP destination port number (0 through 65535).
+Only valid when protocol is set to tcp or udp.

+destination address <ip-address>

+Match the destination address of a packet.
+The given address must match the type set for ip-version.

+destination port any

+Match any TCP or UDP destination port number (0 through 65535).
 Only valid when protocol is set to TCP or UDP.
-This is the default behavior when the rule does not contain a destination port value. - destination port <port-first> [ <port-last>] Match the specified TCP or UDP destination port or range of destination ports.
+This is the default behavior when the rule does not contain a destination port value.

+destination port <port-first> [ - <port-last>]

+Match the specified TCP or UDP destination port or range of destination ports.
 When supplying a range, the first port must be lower than the last port.
 Only valid when protocol is set to tcp or udp.